• Retrait gratuit dans votre magasin Club

 Description

-They came from an old world to a new land.
-The Yiddish speakers from Eastern Europe brought few material possessions but clung to a language and a culture that defined who they were, a way of life that had endured pogroms, persecution, and a genocide that pushed them to the brink of extinction.
-Melbourne gave them a second chance at life, an opportunity to rebuild a secular Yiddish world that sat at the core of their existence.
-The arts flourished, newspapers were launched, and schools were established.
-But these immigrants also brought their competing political ideals, hotly contested notions of what it meant to be a Jew, and how to live life in this furthest corner of the world.
+The Yiddish speakers from Eastern Europe brought few possessions with them, but clung to a language and culture that defined who they were, a way of life that had endured pogroms, persecution, genocide.
+Melbourne gave them a second chance, an opportunity to rebuild their secular Yiddish world.
+Hardship had taught these Jews to be resilient, fiercely independent and great institution builders.
+A community centre quickly became the beating heart of Yiddish Melbourne.
+The arts flourished, newspapers launched, schools were established.
+But the immigrants also brought competing political ideals and hotly contested notions of what it meant to be a Jew in Australia.
+They were not always welcome.
+Australian authorities restricted their migration; and their high visibility challenged the authority of the established Jewish community.
+Using interviews and archival sources, Taft & Markus give a compelling account of how these Yiddish speakers came to shape, change and define an entire community.

 Spécifications